 Three Little Pigs: This student used the Chinese keyboard on the iPad, photos from the internet, and a combination of audio narration and stop-motion animation to create this translation of the Three Little Pigs. ePub can be downloaded here.

 Chinese Class: This student used the Chinese keyboard on the iPad, included images they found on the internet, and then recorded themselves acting out the text using puppets in Chinese. ePub can be downloaded here.

 Lichy's Chinese II class engaged in a similar final project where they chose a topic or set of common phrases to translate and prepared short vignettes to accompany them in Book Creator. ePub can be downloaded here.

 Book Integration K-12 District Wide:Book creation and publishing is a growing trend K-12.
 Download Eanes Elementary's first published book "The Life of an Eanes Pioneer Child", in iBooks and explore what students can do with Book Creator in Math from Cathy Yenca and in History from Tanna Fiske at Hill Country Middle School.

 If you are interested in learning more about the World Language department and iPad integration, visit some of the past posts:

 Stay tuned for info about future updates to this project.
-As we progress through this year, we will also continue to reflect upon the changes to classroom, pedagogy, and instruction throughout our 1:1 iPad implementation.
+As we progress into our fourth year, we will also continue to reflect upon the changes to classroom, pedagogy, and instruction throughout our 1:1 iPad implementation.